pinohu/DYNASTY/ohu-legacy-codex/volume-iv-technology-automation/empire-crm-playbook/README.md

 ##  Document Status

-- ✅ All documents complete
+- âœ… All documents complete
-- ✅ All links verified
+- âœ… All links verified
-- ✅ All checklists included
+- âœ… All checklists included
-- ✅ All SOPs ready to use
+- âœ… All SOPs ready to use
-- ✅ Implementation plan detailed
+- âœ… Implementation plan detailed
-- ✅ Platform-agnostic
+- âœ… Platform-agnostic
-- ✅ Beginner-friendly
+- âœ… Beginner-friendly
-- ✅ Production-ready
+- âœ… Production-ready

 ---

-*Built for Empire Dynasty.
+*Built for Empire Legacy.
 Designed for scale.
 Optimized for revenue.*

 **Version**: 1.0.0
 **Last Updated**: 2025-01-XX
 **Status**: Production Ready